itsBayDev/web-calculator/README.md

 ## Areas for improvement

+- [ ] Prevent the display from overflowing
 - [ ] Plot functions in a worker to avoid freezing the UI
 - [ ] Make the precision of the graph adjustable by the user
+- [ ] (hard) Find indefinite points to avoid trying to trace them

 ## License